 In some systems a single channel will change course and rapidly adopt a new, single, course.
 In other systems multiple channels can co-exist in various stages of formation and abandonment.
 The latter are termed anabranching rivers.
 The newly formed channel may be scoured during a series of floods or may be an existing waterway channel that captures flood flows from the parent channel.
-In Victoria, the newly formed channel will typically re-join the original channel downstream.
+In Victoria, the newly formed channel downstream.
 Some avulsions are short (hundreds of metres) whilst some can be over a hundred kilometres long (e.g. the major avulsions on the Murray River over the last 40,000 years).